The Sedgefield community has a number of charitable organisations it is whole-heartedly involved with.

 Masithandane is an umbrella NPO/PBO that oversees a vast number of projects.
 It has a small but highly effective Executive body with key dedicated and enthusiastic personnel that run this multi-faceted organisation extremely well.

 Fresh Start Swop Shop – a shop with a difference for township children providing counselling, guidance, emotional support and enabling them to swop items for recycled waste collected.
+NB.
+Currently not active.

 Slow Town Mobile Meals - provides meals for those who for reasons of ill health or financial constraints cannot do it themselves.
 For now, find them on Facebook.